hamzaECL/projetRechauffementClimatique/readme.md

 	<li><strong>"cities_populations.csv"</strong>: which contains the cities and their population.</li>
 </ul>

-### Visualisations :
+### Visualisations

 #### Rising sea levels threaten millions of people in Coastal Cities

 Global warming is causing the oceans to absorb a lot of extra heat (up to 90%).
 The estimates predict anywhere from 75 cm to 2 m of sea level rise by 2100.
 But what if ALL ice melted ?
 It's a 70m sea level rise.

-By comparing the elevation of the countries with the value of altitude of each city and then conclude on the state of the city : submerged or not.
+By comparing the elevation of the countries with the value of altitude of each city and we can know wether or not the city will be submerged.

 In our first visualisation we built a zoomable map indicating the cities that will be affected by a rise of sea-level.
 It contains a slider that you can adjust to the wanted sea-level, then the submergedged cities will be colored in light-blue.